mapbox/vector-tile-spec/2.0/README.md

 A layer MUST contain a `version` field with the major version number of the Vector Tile specification to which the layer adheres.
 For example, a layer adhering to version 2.1 of the specification contains a `version` field with the integer value `2`.
 The `version` field MUST be the first field within the layer.
 Decoders SHOULD parse the `version` first to ensure that they are capable of decoding each layer.
 When a Vector Tile consumer encounters a Vector Tile layer with an unknown version, it MAY make a best-effort attempt to interpret the layer, or it MAY skip the layer.
 In either case it SHOULD continue to process subsequent layers in the Vector Tile.

 A layer MUST contain a `name` field.
-A Vector Tile MUST NOT contain two or more layers with identical `name` values.
+A Vector Tile MUST NOT contain two or more layers whose `name` values are byte-for-byte identical.
 Prior to appending a layer to an existing Vector Tile, an encoder MUST check the existing `name` fields in order to prevent duplication.

 Each feature in a layer (see below) may have one or more key-value pairs as its metadata.
 The keys and values are indices into two lists, `keys` and `values`, that are shared across the layer's features.